ramanakurva164/agentic_chatbot/readme.md

-# 🤖 Multi-Agent Conversational Assistant
+# 🤖 Agentic Conversational Assistant

-A powerful Python-based multi-agent system with a Streamlit web interface that intelligently routes user queries to specialized agents for different tasks.
+A powerful Python-based agent system with a Streamlit web interface that intelligently routes user queries to specialized agents for different tasks.

 ## 🚀 Features